Scomcn/matched-pair-algo/README.md

 The list of pairings is then used for _Matched Pair Analysis_, a technique where patients with similar attributes are compared to establish whether the factor of interest (type of procedure, in this case) has an effect on outcomes.

-See **Overview.pdf** for a set of slides demonstrating the function of the algorithm.
+See [Overview.pdf](https://github.com/Scomcn/matched-pair-algo/blob/master/Overview.pdf) for a set of slides that demonstrate this algorithm.

 ## Running Instructions